nims11/KewlRouter.js/README.md

 # KewlRouter.js

-A simple JS router I use for my personal web apps.
+A simple JS router I use for my personal web apps (~100 lines).
 I built this for educational purposes, so feel free to look into the source and critique.

 Example web app: http://nims11.com/dota2-twitch-recommender/